Daily gratitude is an important booster

 4. What made me laugh today?

 It might have been a funny Tweet or a posting on social media.
 Tell them!
 It could have been seeing a member of your family on a remote platform do something amusing.
 Maybe it was on television.
 You could even have been laughing at yourself, if you did something silly.
-I laughed at this today.
-I know desperate!
+I laughed at this during COVID.
+I know I was desperate!